NATIONAL WILDLIFE DAY

 National Wildlife Day on September 4th encourages improved awareness of the species around us and in the broader world.

 No matter where you live, opportunities abound to learn and participate in the day.
-Wildlife doesn’t just exist in the forest or outside the city limits.
+Wildlife doesn’t only exist in the forest or outside the city limits.
 Look closely.
 The creatures and animals sharing our world live under our feet and in the sky above us.
 Our rivers, lakes and oceans are teeming with wildlife of all sizes.
 It’s essential to understand how we impact the habitats that animals need to survive.
 Their homes supply their food and shelter.

 Around the world, facilities and organizations will present seminars and educational programs.
 Additionally, podcasts and documentaries alert us to the changing conditions for various species around the world.
 Some may be as close as your own back yard.
 From the sky to the depths of the ocean, wildlife surrounds us.